DarthKipsu/RPS-robot/README.md

 The next time you run the program, you can simply select the program from your NXT, once it's running, run RPCConnector from VirtualBox computer and finally run the main program from your own computer.

 **The program is still under development.
-While the game can be played, it uses very simple random guessing for computers part.**
+While the game can be played, the algorithm to choose which sign the AI will play is not completed.**